10 Step Guide to Buying at Auction

 Prior to each specific lot the Auctioneer will announce the lot number and may refer to any last minute revisions to the property details.
 Once the Auctioneer has invited offers you may bid by raising your paddle and it is your responsibility to ensure that the Auctioneer has acknowledged your bid.
 The Auctioneer is only authorised to sell the property on or above the vendor’s reserve price.

 The Fall of the Gavel

 Should you be the highest bidder at the fall of the gavel, you have successfully purchased the lot and a legally binding contract will have been formed.
 The Auctioneer will ask for your paddle number and one of our team will bring you a sales slip to sign.
-You will also be required to pay a deposit.
+You will also be required to provide all identification documents and pay a 10% deposit (subject to £2,000 minimum) along with the buyers fee.
 If the property you were interested in did not achieve the vendor's Reserve Price, it is advisable to speak to one of the Pugh team - as you may still be able to secure the property.

 Anti Money Laundering

 The Anti Money Laundering Regulations cover the activities of service providers including Estate Agents and Auctioneers.
 In line with banks, IFAs and other providers of professional services we are required to seek proof of the buyer's identity.
 All successful bidders must provide proof of identity and address to the Auctioneers immediately after the fall of the gavel.

 Exchange of contracts

 Once the deposit has been paid, you will be asked to complete two copies of the sales memorandum.
 One copy will be retained by us and issued to the vendor's solicitor, and the other copy will be issued to you at the contracts desk.
 You should give your copy to your solicitor who will then proceed to completion within the specified time.

 Do you have a query, or a property to sell?
 Complete this form and an expert will be in touch promptly.